Knowledge Hub

 You can find out more about authorisation or registration with the FCA under the PSRs on the FCA’s website here.

-Parts 3 and 4 of the PSRs deal with minimum requirements for APIs and SPIs and cover aspects such as capital adequacy, safeguarding of client funds, audits and record-keeping.
+• PSRs Parts 3 and 4: deal with minimum requirements for APIs and SPIs and cover aspects such as capital adequacy, safeguarding of client funds, audits and record-keeping.

-The FCA Handbook also contains regulatory requirements with which APIs, SPIs and RAISPs must comply.
+The FCA Handbook also contains regulatory requirements.
 These include:

-Providing payment services without authorisation or registration is a criminal offence and, in the most serious cases, could lead to prosecution by the FCA.
+Providing payment services without the required authorisation or registration is a criminal offence and, in the most serious cases, could lead to prosecution by the FCA.

-There are a small number of other criminal offences dealt with in Part 11 of the PSRs (such as offences linked to misleading the FCA or Payment Systems Regulator).
-These criminal offences generally will not impact reputable businesses.
+While criminal offences are outlined in Part 11 of the PSRs, such as misleading the FCA or Payment Systems Regulator, these criminal offences generally do not impact reputable businesses.

-If the FCA or Payment Systems Regulator identifies a potential breach of rules in your regulated business, they are most likely to enter dialogue with you to learn more and ask you to put things right.
-If matters are not quickly resolved, the regulators may then use their powers to require your business to act, or to stop doing something they believe could cause problems.
+If the FCA or Payment Systems Regulator identifies a potential breach, they will likely first enter into dialogue with you to learn more and ask you to put things right.
+If matters are not quickly resolved, the regulators may then use their powers to compel your business to act, or to stop you from doing something they believe could cause problems.

-Where serious breaches are suspected or issues have not been properly remediated, the regulators can launch formal investigations into potential wrongdoing.
-If a breach is subsequently proven, this could lead to significant sanctions on a business or the individuals running it, including substantial fines, customer redress or public censure.
+In cases of severe or unrectified breaches, the regulators can launch formal investigations into potential wrongdoing.
+If a breach is subsequently proven, this could lead to significant sanctions on businesses or individuals, including substantial fines, mandatory customer compensation or public censure.

 For these reasons, understanding and complying with your regulatory obligations is vital for your business.

-In January 2023, the UK government launched a review into the PSRs.
-The consultation highlighted several areas where potential changes were being considered, including:
+In January 2023, the government launched a review into the PSRs.
+The consultation highlighted several areas where potential changes were being considered, especially in consumer protection, where the FCA is slated to consult on a new safeguarding regime for client funds in 2024.
+Other potential changes include:

-The EU is also currently undertaking work on a third Payments Services Directive (PSD3).
+The EU is also currently undertaking work on a third Payments Services Directive (PSD3), which is due to be voted on by the European Parliament later in 2024.
 Given potential developments in the UK PSRs and the advent of EU PSD3, there may be wider divergence between UK and EU regulation of payment services going forward.
 It remains to be seen whether this will impact UK participation in SEPA going forward.

 Conclusion